Fabián Orellana: International goals

+Post-retirement

+In December 2024, Orellana graduated as a football manager at INAF (National Institute of Football, Sports and Physical Activity of Chile).

 Personal life

 Orellana's nickname, El Poeta (The poet), came from his resemblance to a Chilean comedy character who had the same name.
 After his goal against Argentina, he also began being referred to as El Histórico (The historic one).